• Skip to primary navigation

 deep red-orange colored achiote paste "brick"

-What Does Tacos al Pastor Taste Like and Why is the Meat Red?
+What Does Tacos al Pastor Taste Like (and Why is the Meat Red?)

 Let's break down the flavor of al Pastor sauce.
 The marinade for the al Pastor pork is nuanced and delicious.
 It consists of guajillo peppers (pronounced: gwa-HEE-oh), achiote paste (this is where al Pastor sauce gets its bright reddish-orange color), vinegar, pineapple juice, fresh garlic, Mexican oregano, cumin, black pepper, salt, and cloves.
-I also add a hint of garlic powder and onion powder to the original recipe.
-The overall flavor has a sweet and sour and just slightly spicy taste.

 dried Guajillo peppers with stems and seeds removed